 Here the last condition in can only hold if , hence if .

 Conversely, assume that is the nerve of a linear order.
 We show that then it is a flat functor .

-Andre Joyal showed that , the category of simplicial sets, is the classifying topos for linear intervals (compare interval objects).
-For example, a geometric morphism from to is an interval in , meaning a totally ordered set with distinct top and bottom elements.
+Specifically a geometric morphism from to is an linear interval in Set, meaning a totally ordered set with distinct top and bottom elements.
 In general, a linear interval is a model for the one-sorted geometric theory whose signature consists of a binary relation and two constants? , , subject to the following axioms:

 (Joyal calls this a strict linear interval; by removing the hypothesis of distinct top and bottom, one arrives at a weaker notion he calls “linear interval”.
 Linear intervals in this sense are classified by the topos , where , sometimes called the algebraist’s Delta or the augmented simplex category, is the category of all finite ordinals including the empty one.)